Steve Miller Band: History

 In 1965, after moving to Chicago to play the blues, Steve Miller and keyboardist Barry Goldberg founded the Goldberg-Miller Blues Band along with bassist Roy Ruby, rhythm guitarist Craymore Stevens, and drummer Maurice McKinley.
 The band contracted to Epic Records and recorded a single, "The Mother Song", which they performed on Hullabaloo, before Miller left the group and moved to San Francisco.

 In November 1966, Miller formed the Steve Miller Blues Band, consisting of Miller and a trio of Wisconsin transplants: guitarist James "Curley" Cooke, drummer Tim Davis, and bassist Rich Personett; in January 1967, Lonnie Turner replaced Personett, who had been drafted.
 The band performed regularly in the San Francisco area, and in June they appeared at the Magic Mountain Festival (held June 10/11, 1967).
-Tim Davis' former college roommate Jim Peterman then joined on Hammond B3 organ in time for the band's appearance at the Monterey Pop Festival the following week (festival was held June 16/17/18, 1967).
+Tim Davis' former college roommate, Jim Peterman, then joined on Hammond B3 organ in time for the band's appearance at the Monterey Pop Festival the following week (the festival was held June 16/17/18, 1967).
 Later that same month, the group backed Chuck Berry at a gig at the Fillmore Auditorium that was released as the live album, Live at Fillmore Auditorium.
-In September, guitarist/vocalist Boz Scaggs (who had played in various bands with Steve in the early '60s in Texas) replaced Curley Cooke, who had taken ill.
+In September, guitarist/vocalist Boz Scaggs, who had played in various bands with Steve in the early 1960s in Texas, replaced Curley Cooke, who had taken ill.